 When Lord Garay Jób died in 1482, King Matthias Corvinus gave the castle as a gift to Ulrik Grafenecker.
 Then, it was Zsigmond Weisspriach who gained it in 1506, he was the Chief Comes of Sopron.

 There was a period between 1508-1524 that we call the “Debate over Lánzsér” when a widow called Gertraud didn’t want to cede the castle to the Hungarian King Ulászló II and she hired mercenaries.
 Their captain was called Magos Ferenc.
+(Note, I am using the Eastern name order for Hungarian names where family names come first.)
 These soldiers were neatly robbing the area of Sopron.
 Then, the king finally sent Trenka György, the Captain of Sopron against the “robber lady”.

 The castle was not besieged, though, because the widow was captured by the captain.
 Lady Gertraud von Hohenwart spent three years in the dungeons before getting her freedom back.
 At last, King Louis II and the Austrian Duke Ferdinand agreed to create a committee so as to investigate the debate.
 As a result of this, Lánzsér Castle was given to János Weißpriach.